dmbaturin/iproute2-cheatsheet/site/index.md

 For example, if you assign 203.0.113.25/24 to eth0, a connected route to 203.0.113.0/24 network will be created, and the system will know that hosts from that network can be reached directly.

-When an interface goes down, connected routes associated with it are removed.
-This is used for inaccessible gateway detection, so routes through gateways that went inaccessible are removed.
+When an interface goes down, connected routes associated with it are removed and all routes who gateway belong to the now-inaccessible networks are removed as well because they fail gateway reachability check.
 The same mechanism prevents you from creating routes through inaccessible gateways.

 <h3 id="ip-route-show">View all routes</h3>